netobserv/network-observability-operator/docs/FlowCollector.md

-Compute Resources required by this container.
+resources, in terms of compute resources, required by this container.
 Cannot be updated.
 More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

 <table>
     <thead>